betsythefc/custard/plans.md

  - [DONE] Implement a .gitignore file.
  - Set up a bash shell install script to set up MySQL (Include a way to enter in a MySQL password for the custard_admin MySQL user) and install all dependencies (look at readme.md).
  - [TESTING] Add logic to the actual review links that will make sure only a 0, 1 or 2 is being added (no custom typing in numbers to URLs to add above 2 or below 0).
- - [TESTING] "Prettify" the landing page after a review is submitted.
+ - [DONE] "Prettify" the landing page after a review is submitted.

 v0.04
 -----